Monday 19 May 1941

 |Another shot of battleship Bismarck, seen from the Prinz Eugen, 19 May 1941 (United States Navy Naval History and Heritage Command).|

 Destroyers Z-23 (Commander Friedrich Böhme) and Z-16 “Friedrich Eckoldt” (Commander Alfred Schemmel) escort the Bismarck.
 Destroyer Z-10 “Hans Lody” (Commander Werner Pfeiffer) with the Chief of the 6th Flotilla (Commander Alfred Schulze-Hinrichs) join at 22:30.
 Accompanying the other ships are minesweepers, and the Luftwaffe provides air cover.
 The flotilla then passes through the Great Belt (a strait between Danish islands) shortly before midnight.
 One of three straits available, the Great Belt one offers maximum protection against the ships being observed by spies.

-The Luftwaffe drops a parachute mine that sinks British 194 ton paddle minesweeper HMS City of Rochester in Acorn Yard, Rochester.
-This is not a serious, however, because the ship was in the scrapyard awaiting disassembly.
+The Luftwaffe drops a parachute mine that sinks British 194-ton paddle minesweeper HMS City of Rochester in Acorn Yard, Rochester.
+This is not serious, however, because the ship was in the scrapyard awaiting disassembly and this is almost helpful to that process.
 There are no casualties.

-The Luftwaffe bombs Finnish 6549 ton tanker Josefina Thorden near Thorshavn and is disabled.
-The Josefina makes it to Kirkwall under tow and is repaired in the Tyne.
+The Luftwaffe bombs Finnish 6549-ton tanker Josefina Thorden near Thorshavn and is disabled.
+The Josefina makes it to Kirkwall in tow and is repaired in the Tyne.